 Public School Leasing

-Public Schools are open to all, tuition-free and are funded with local tax dollars; often with federal and state assistance.
-Governments (local or regional) are mandated by law to provide and fund public schools.
-As part of a municipal or county government, or as an independent school district, public schools enjoy all the same borrowing authority as other municipal entities and are eligible for the same very low, tax-exempt municipal interest rates and terms.
-Public School leases automatically include non-appropriation of funds language wherever required by law.
-Vehicles and equipment are titled in the municipal entity’s name upon vendor delivery.
+Public schools and independent school districts are eligible for the same very low, tax-exempt municipal interest rates and terms as any city and local government.
+Public School leases automatically include non-appropriation of funds language as required.
+Vehicles and equipment are titled in the municipal entity’s or district’s name upon vendor delivery.

 Charter School Leasing

 Most significantly (with regard to leasing), a charter school’s continued government funding is subject to periodic review and renewal by the chartering authority.
-If a school loses its charter, it loses its funding.
+If a charter school loses its charter, it loses its funding and source of revenue.

-- Charter school lease terms cannot exceed the current charter renewal; and
+- Charter school lease terms cannot exceed their most recent charter renewal term; and

 - Lease contracts for charter schools do not include non-appropriation of funds language, rather charter school leases are “firm term” obligations; and